We have put together our favorite (and sometimes quirky) saving tips.

 - Limit your trips to the grocery.
-It is the rare person who can go into the grocery and buy just one item.
+It is a rare person who can go into the grocery and buy just one item.
 Grocery shop once a week with a list.
 Allow yourself three purchases you forgot to include on your list; beyond those three, do without for the week.

 Audit your utility bills.
 Start with your gas and/or electric supplier and move on to every other service you have.

 - Sell something you no longer use.
 More and more of us are willing to purchase “used.”
-There are several different options: eBay, garage sales and local second hand stores for selling unused household items.
+There are several different options: eBay, garage sales and local second-hand stores for selling unused household items.